peterdijkstra/PackageExporter/README.md

 <img src="docs/path.jpg" width="800">

 As you can see it points to a local full path.
-This is not ideal if you're not the sole developer on your project.
-I'm not sure what the best solution is.
-Maybe a network drive?
+This is not ideal if you're not the only developer on the project.
+[It does seem](https://forum.unity.com/threads/other-registries-than-unitys-own-already-work-nice.533691/) that you can use your own npm registry.
+However that's beyond the scope of this project (at least for now).

 ## Limitations
 * AudioClips wouldn't import from a package, so you can't export packages with AudioClips in them.